microsoft/vscode-docs/docs/java/java-testing.md

 ![ParameterizedTest](images/java-testing/parameterizedtest.png)

-Please visit the [GitHub repository](https://github.com/Microsoft/vscode-java-test) of the [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test) for more details such as commands and settings.
+Visit the [GitHub repository](https://github.com/Microsoft/vscode-java-test) of the [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test) for more details such as commands and settings.

 ## Next steps